Multiple giant eruptions and X-ray emission in the recoiling AGN/LBV candidate SDSS1133: Abstract

 \section{Abstract}

 We present a comprehensive analysis of $20$~years worth of multi-color photometric light curves, multi-epoch optical spectra, and X-ray data of an off-nuclear variable object SDSS1133 in Mrk~177 at $z=0.0079$.
-The UV-optical light curves reveal that SDSS1133 experienced three outbursts in 2001, 2014, and 2019.
+The UV-optical light curves reveal that SDSS1133 experienced four outbursts in 2001, 2014, 2019, and 2021.
 The persistent UV-optical luminosity in the non-outbursting state is $\sim 10^{41}$~erg~s${}^{-1}$ with small-scale flux variations, and peak luminosities during the outbursts reach $\sim 10^{42}$~erg~s${}^{-1}$.
 The optical spectra exhibit enduring broad hydrogen Balmer P-Cygni profiles with the absorption minimum at $\sim -2,000~\text{km}~\text{s}^{-1}$, indicating the presence of fast moving ejecta. {\it Chandra} detected weak X-ray emission at a $0.3-10$~keV luminosity of $L_{X} = 4 \times 10^{38}$~erg~s${}^{-1}$ after the 2019 outburst.
-These lines of evidence strongly suggests that SDSS1133 is an extremely luminous blue variable (LBV) star experiencing multiple giant eruptions with interactions of the ejected shell with different shells and/or circumstellar medium (CSM), and strongly disfavors the recoiling Active Galactic Nuclei (AGN) scenario suggested in the literature.
+These lines of evidence suggests that SDSS1133 is an extreme luminous blue variable (LBV) star experiencing multiple giant eruptions with interactions of the ejected shell with different shells and/or circumstellar medium (CSM), and disfavors the recoiling Active Galactic Nuclei (AGN) scenario suggested in the literature.
 We suggest that pulsational pair-instability may provide a viable explanation for the multiple energetic eruptions in SDSS1133.
-If the current activity of SDSS1133 is a precursor of a supernova explosion, we may be able to observe a few additional giant eruptions and then the terminal supernova explosion in future observations.
+If the current activity of SDSS1133 is a precursor of a supernova explosion, we may be able to observe a few additional giant eruptions and then the terminal supernova explosion or collapse to a massive black hole in future observations.